The Student Government Association President Jasmine "Jazz" Jackson is making big changes here at Coastal Carolina University.

 “She’s taking advantage of the whole Coastal experience.
 She listens to others’ needs and wants to be a voice for them,” said Smith.

 Khyle Mingo is the current vice president for SGA.
 He met and worked with Jackson through the organization last year.
 Mingo plans to run for president next year and feels it would be a privilege to take the position after Jackson.

 “She’s making a[n] impact on campus.
 She’s doing a good job separating her emotions with what has to be done,” said Mingo.

-Johnson believes SGA is heading in a good direction.
+Jackson believes SGA is heading in a good direction.
 The organization hosted their first ever SGA retreat in October.
 Schools from all over brought their student governments and discussed their organizational and leadership methods.

-Johnson’s goal for our SGA is for students to attend at least one meeting within their four years at CCU.
+Jackson’s goal for our SGA is for students to attend at least one meeting within their four years at CCU.
 The more involved students are, the more change can be brought about.
 Another way students can get involved is by responding to surveys sent through Coastal emails for feedback on various service.

-After graduation, Johnson plans on joining the United States military.
+After graduation, Jackson plans on joining the United States military.
 She plans on a commitment to the reserves, so she can serve and attend law school at the same time.
 Surely, her participation as a leader and fellow student through SGA will help her tremendously with her future endeavors.